 So, no, you don’t have to let your 6-month-old cry it out to see success if you prefer a gentle sleep training technique.
 You can try a gentler sleep coaching approach and you can always re-evaluate if you have trouble making progress.
 Sometimes small tweaks to a particular approach can make a huge difference, too.

 Now, if your baby is more persistent and spirited or you simply need a faster approach (maybe you’re a surgeon and going back to work in 2 weeks), you can let your 6-month-old cry it out if that’s the path you’ve chosen.
 This is a good age to do so before your baby is standing or going through the 8-month sleep regression.
-However, keep in mind that it’s important to make sure everything else in their day has set them up for success.
+However, keep in mind that it’s important to make sure everything else in their day sets them up for success.
 This will cut down on the amount of crying in a significant way, in some cases.
 There’s nothing worse feeling than letting your baby cry and there was something else wrong besides a bad habit.